dod-advana/gamechanger-parser/config/dockerConf/README.md

 Modify `./setupDockerEnv.sh` to adjust default values.

 ## Run
-`./setupDockerEnv.sh` to download required dependencies and map the container's port to `PORT` value.
+`config/dockerConf/setupDockerEnv.sh` from the root of the repo to download required dependencies and map the container's port to `PORT` value.

-`./start.sh` to start container
+`config/dockerConf/start.sh` to start container

 After container and image setup, a log will provide access URLs:

 ![Screenshot of Links Provided When Jupyter Server Starts](screenshotWalkthrough/JupLabLink.png)

-Copy and paste the second URL (http://127.0.0.1:888/) into your browser to begin testing using Jupyter Lab.
+Copy and paste the second URL (http://127.0.0.1:8888/) into your browser to begin testing using Jupyter Lab.
 Password is `gamechanger`

 ## Additional Steps for VS Code Development

-1. Navigate to `config/test.ipynb` in your browser to initialize the kernel.
+1. Navigate to `example.ipynb` in your browser to initialize the kernel.
 No import errors should occur:

    ![Jupyter Lab with successful test notebook run](screenshotWalkthrough/JupLabTestNotebook.png) If Import errors do Occur at this step, try turning kernel on.